erodrigufer/gitAutomator/README.md

 ```
 ## Releases
+* v1.0.3 is the fully working version for all -hmsv flags.
+(The last flag which was implemented was -s)
 * v1.0.0 should be able to handle all flags appropriately (except -h and -s).
 Nonetheless, it is a MVP and should improve your git commits handling massively.